ballerarge/ExplodingKittens/README.md

 		Kitten card is put by player back into deck at any location.
 			-Test case: Player draws Exploding Kitten card and has defuse card in hand.
 Defuse card is put onto discard pile.
 Exploding kitten card put into deck.  (https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/f9ef7d32467c2ef22f1bd878e9778ca5fcc369c1)
-				-Test case: Exploding kitten card put on top of deck.
-Verify it is on top of deck.:skull:
-				-Test case: Exploding kitten card put on bottom of deck.
-Verify it is on bottom of deck.  (https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/f9ef7d32467c2ef22f1bd878e9778ca5fcc369c1)
-				-Test case: Exploding kitten card tried to put somewhere outside of deck.
-Verify that exception is thrown and proper message is given to user.:skull:
     <br><br>:+1:PUTTING CARDS ONTO DISCARD PILE
 	-Test case: One card is put onto discard pile.
 Discard pile grows by one.
 Player's hand decreases by one. (https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/417b9f0aa3a50302b606af74a49abf161b67153a)